makersacademy/takeaway-challenge/README.md

   * trying to get the total when no dishes selected
   * trying to make an order when no dishes selected

+**Twilio text confirmation**
+* I implemented a `TwilioAdapter` class that is responsible for sending the SMS.
+It instantiates the Twilio Client when `send_sms` is called.
+* When a takeaway is asked to make an order, it creates a new instance of `TwilioAdapter` and tells it to `send_sms` with the message "Thank you!
+Your order was placed and will be delivered before #{delivery_time}" (thus forwarding the responsibility).
+* I am not sure how to unit test this functionality, but it seems to work in feature test.
+* In order to prevent real SMS messages from being sent during the RSpec tests, I added a stub to the `spec_helper` to replace `Twilio::REST::Client` with a mocked version of it called `FakeSMS`.

 **Final checks**
-* feature test
+* Feature tested
-* check that RSpec unit tests work on each class in isolation
+* Checked that RSpec unit tests work on each class in isolation
+* Linted with rubocop, 2 offences for unannotated tokens ignored.

 ## Files
 | File    | Description |